Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 What Is Inflammation?

 Inflammation is your body’s natural alarm system.
 It’s how your immune system responds to injury or infection.
 Think of it like a fire alarm: short-term inflammation (called acute inflammation) alerts your system to a problem and helps it heal.
-But when that alarm keeps ringing without a clear reason, it turns into chronic inflammation—a slow, persistent internal fire that can silently damage healthy tissues over time.

 The Biology of Chronic Inflammation